Gattocrucco/lsqfitgp/docs/installation.rst

 I've seen that people may have problems installing the dependency :mod:`gvar` on Windows.
 This page may help:
 `<https://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
 Another problematic
-dependency is JAX, which is still not official supported on Windows.
+dependency is JAX, which is still not officially supported on Windows.
 This other page provides pre-built wheels:
 `<https://github.com/cloudhan/jax-windows-builder>`_.